Perinatal Depression Versus Postpartum Depression: Is There a Difference?

 Perinatal is a term that you may come across less frequently, but it encompasses the timeframe from pregnancy all the way through the first year postpartum, whereas postpartum refers to the period after birth lasting through the baby’s first birthday.

-Read on to learn more about perinatal depression treatment in Plantation and how we can assist you in this important phase of your life.
+Read on to learn more about our perinatal depression treatment in Plantation and how we can assist you in this important phase of your life.

 What is Postpartum Depression?